Earth

 One of the snowflakes photographed by Wilson Bentley.
 Image via Wikimedia Commons (public domain).

-Bottom line: Temperature and humidity influence snowflake shape.
+Bottom line: Temperature and humidity influence the shape of snowflakes.
 The most intricate snowflake patterns form during warm and wet conditions.

 Posted